 The DM fraction in a NS may not be the same in all stars, since it may depend on the NS age \cite{Kouvaris2008, Bertone2008, Kouvaris:2010vv, deLavallaz:2010wp}, initial temperature, or on the environment in which it was formed \cite{DelPopolo:2019nng}.
 Such possibilities further complicate the interpretations of the measurements of NS properties.

-We note that currently available experimental data, with present level of uncertainties, falls into the range $y=0.1-10$ in the whole DM particle mass spectra considered in this paper.
+We note that currently available experimental data, with a present level of uncertainties, falls into the range $y=0.1-10$ in the whole DM particle mass spectra considered in this paper.
 As was already mentioned, the choise of the EoS also may play a crucial role in the data interpretation.
-Therefore, one have to be quite delicate in drawing futher conclusions.
+Therefore, one has to be quite delicate in drawing further conclusions.

-On November 1st the LIGO-Virgo Collaborations resumed their search for gravitational waves, which will give us new datasets on NS-NS mergers, and will definitively tell us more about the EoS of compact stars, including, perhaps, about possible phase transitions at supranuclear density, and possible DM cores effects\citep{Falcke:2013xpa, Fuller:2014rza, Ellis:2017jgp, Ellis:2018bkr}.
+On November 1st the LIGO-Virgo Collaborations resumed their search for gravitational waves, which will give us new datasets on NS-NS mergers, and will definitively tell us more about the EoS of compact stars, including, perhaps, about possible phase transitions at supranuclear density, and possible DM core effects\citep{Falcke:2013xpa, Fuller:2014rza, Ellis:2017jgp, Ellis:2018bkr}.

 Observations by the NICER (Neutron star Interior Composition Explorer) mission \citep{NICER:2012} have already started to provide us new insights about NSs \cite{Miller:2019cac, Riley:2019yda}.
 The planned eXTP (enhanced X-ray Timing and Polarimetry) Mission \citep{Watts:2018iom}, LOFT (Large Observatory For X-ray Timing) satellite \cite{Wilson_Hodge_2016}, and ATHENA (Advanced Telescope for High Energy Astrophysics) \citep{Barcons:2012zb, Motch:2013wfn, Athena:2014cdf} are seen to have completely different systematic errors, and thus, by combining many measurements with such differing systematics, one can hope to significantly narrow the mass-radius range for NSs.